 Experience Webinars Live and On-Demand For the best value in online education, look no further than ALA's webinars - dozens of sessions spanning functional specialties and topics for every legal management professional.
 They're hosted by speakers who come highly recommended, either directly from attendees of ALA conferences or from industry word of mouth.
-Webinar You can view webinars live, allowing you to participate and ask questions in real time, or at your leisure.
-Dozens of webinars are scheduled throughout each year, and the on-demand catalog - which goes back to 2013 - is continually updating.

-Learn more at alanet.org/webinars

-7 Strategies and Tools to Help Boost Your Law Firm's Social Media Performance

-By Dorothy Rausa
+7 Strategies and Tools to Help Boost Your Law Firm's Social Media Performance By Dorothy Rausa